duplode/stunts-cartography/README.md

   by specifying them with a simple syntax, described in the help page linked from the program interface, without needing to use an image editor.
 It is specially convenient for preparing race analysis maps.
+* The flipbook box instructs the program to generate, in addition to the track map, animation frames created by overlaying annotations over the path of a replay.
+Once the rendering is complete, which typically takes a few minutes, the resulting images are packaged into a zip archive and made available through the flipbook download link, next to the track and replay ones.
+The syntax for describing flipbooks, as explained in the annotations help page, is mostly the same one used for regular annotations.
+The flipbook functionality is meant to be used in conjunction with the auxiliary repldump2carto tool, which generates lap traces from raw simulation ouput.

+### repldump2carto

+* Executable: repldump2carto
+* A tool which bridges the gap between dstien's repldump, a DOS tool for extraction of raw data from the game engine, and the Stunts Cartography track viewer.
+It generates lap traces for consumption of the flipbook functionality of the latter from the binary data files produced by the former.
+* Usage: in the command line, `repldump2carto [FILES]`, where files stand for one or more files produced by repldump.
+* For extra information, see the `REPLDUMP.md` file (in the repository, it is located at the `repldump` directory).

 ## Repository content highlights